• Skip to content

 • buy as an individual, not as a company or trust.

-If you hold a temporary Australian visa that’s subject to limitations, such as an end date:
+If you hold a temporary Australian visa that’s subject to limitations, such as an end date, you are considered a foreign person and must pay surcharge purchaser duty unless you:

 Contact us